-The College opened on this site in September, 1962.
+The College opened on its present site in September, 1962.
 For 80 years Yuba College has been providing quality education to the residents of the Yuba Community College District and has earned a reputation as an educational leader in northern California.
 Yuba College offers technical and occupational classes to help gain or improve job skills.
-The California State University (CSU) system reports that students who transfer from California Community Colleges, such as Yuba, consistently earn better grades than students who go directly to a CSU from high school.
-Yuba College offers classes that transfer to CSU, the University of California (UC) and many private universities.